 The California Promise Network believes that every child in California deserves a Promise Neighborhood.
 To improve the lives of children, from cradle-to-college and career, all elements of collective impact must be put into action.
 By having a common agenda, shared measurement systems, mutually reinforcing activities, continuous communication and a backbone organization, all children and their families will be able to live in communities of opportunity.

-There were five California-based Promise Neighborhoods created by the U.S. Department of Education in late 2012.
+There were a group of California-based Promise Neighborhoods created by the U.S. Department of Education in late 2012.
 True results and impact have been shown, from increasing reading and math scores to bettering high school graduation and college-going rates.

 This work must continue.